timb-machine-mirrors/guballa-tlsmate/README.rst

 * arbitrary L4-ports are supported
 * customized trust store for root certificates
 * client authentication
-* certificate revocation check by CRL
+* certificate revocation check by CRL and via OCSP
 * scan result is provided as JSON/Yaml format to simplify tool-based post-processing
 * plugin concept for either proprietary test cases or for extending the scanner plugin
 * writing keying material to a key logging file to allow wireshark to decode encrypted packets